-Within just five emails, they were able to increase their sign-up rate by close to 300%.
+Within just five emails, they could increase their sign-up rate by close to 300%.

 If a lead goes cold, don’t assume they’ll never convert.
-Instead, try to engage them through inexpensive sales and marketing efforts (such as content marketing and email marketing) by finding out how to reignite their interest and capitalize on it.
+Instead, try to engage them through inexpensive sales and marketing efforts (such as content marketing and email marketing) by discovering how to reignite their interest and capitalize on it.

 The lure can be a free eBook, a great offer, or simply an invitation to keep them in the loop with your newsletter until they’re ready to buy.